 Referrals based on personal experience and helping your neighbor leverage intrinsic motivations to share

-Pula tested messaging centered on the intrinsic reward of “helping your neighbour”, yielding as much of a positive response as incentive-based referral requests, indicating that farmers are not acting merely on their self-interest but are also concerned with the welfare of their peers.
+Pula tested messaging centered on the intrinsic reward of “helping your neighbor”, yielding as much of a positive response as incentive-based referral requests, indicating that farmers are not acting merely on their self-interest but are also concerned with the welfare of their peers.

 Social networks are a powerful tool for driving initial product update; however, deeper engagement is needed to drive active product use

-The referral programme reached 113,816 referrals in Malawi and 9,289 in Zambia over the course of two and a half months that it was run.
+The referral program reached 113,816 referrals in Malawi and 9,289 in Zambia over the course of two and a half months that it was run.
 Despite these relatively high referral rates, conversion rates were low; 13% and 17% respectively at the peak period following the first rains.
 These rates are however at par with the industry average of 13%.

 Over the full life of the referral program, an average conversion (e.g. referrals leading to sales) settled at 3% across both the Zambia and Malawi portfolios.

 Note: Referrals that were not successfully delivered or initiated by spammers (over 50 referrals) excluded.
 The spike in Zambia’s conversion rate in last week of sample frame is based on 34 observations but is statistically significant at the .01 level.